2624 N. Broadway Lincoln Heights (Los Angeles), CA 90031 | map |

 The issue with the article is in the Ronald W. Mahan Collection.
 Thanks to Ron for scanning it.

 More information: See the Cinema Treasures page on the Starland.
-The theatre got a 2009 story in on LA Eastside which included several photos.
+The theatre got a 2009 story in LA Eastside which included several photos.

 | back to top | North of Downtown and East L.A. | Downtown theatres | Westside theatres | Hollywood | Westwood and Brentwood | Along the Coast | [more] Los Angeles movie palaces | Los Angeles theatres - the main alphabetical list | theatre history resources | film and theatre tech resources | contact info | welcome and site navigation guide |